 What is a group captive?

-Types of group captives.
+Benefits of group captives.

-Captives are not a good fit for everyone, though.
 The right candidate will qualify based on the company's premium size, risk exposure, financial stability and senior management's commitment to safety and loss control.
 Our experienced team at Artex can assist agents and brokers in assessing the viability of a group captive solution for clients.

 Heterogeneous group captives.